haxrob/citrixmash_scanner/README.md

   -v	Verbose
   -w int
     	Number of concurrent workers (default 20)

-ERROR: Must specify either an input file [-f] or specify a network range [-n]
 ```
 Note: Hosts specififed with the `-f` switch which do not have http or https prefixed will by default use https.